-After what the Golden Belt experienced in the past couple weeks with the blizzards, we all know just what can be dished out by Mother Nature.
+In the Golden Belt recently, we've gone from warm to cold and from rain to snow, all in the matter of one day., We all know just what can be dished out by Mother Nature.
 But, as winter fades to spring, the area faces a different kind of weather threat – thunder storms and tornadoes.